chetan/git-restore-mtime-action/README.md

 # git-restore-mtime action

 A GitHub Workflow Action which restores timestamps of files in the current tree based on their last commit times.
-Uses the [git-restore-mtime-bare](https://github.com/MestreLion/git-tools) script by [@MestreLion](https://github.com/MestreLion).
+Uses the [git-restore-mtime](https://github.com/MestreLion/git-tools) script (v2022.12 release) by [@MestreLion](https://github.com/MestreLion).

 ## Usage